maxiboom1/Electron-keystroker/esp32 cpp/README.md

 - **EEPROM Storage**: All configuration options stored in EEPROM, restored on boot.
 - **Reset Button**: Physical button (GPIO 0) resets to factory defaults (e.g., all interfaces disabled, IP/URL/ports empty, admin password `admin`).

+### 6. Session Authentication

+- The GPIO Box implements a **simple, cookie-based session authentication** mechanism for securing the configuration page.
+- Upon successful login, the device returns a `Set-Cookie` header (`sessionToken=loggedIn`) to the user's browser.
+- The cookie is configured as a session cookie, automatically expiring when the browser/tab closes, or explicitly after **1 hour** (`Max-Age=3600`).
+- Subsequent requests from the browser automatically include this cookie, allowing seamless navigation and page refresh without repeated login prompts.
+- **No persistent session state** is maintained on the device, ensuring simplicity and minimal resource usage.

+#### Session Lifecycle:
+- **Login**: User submits valid credentials → Device sets a cookie in the browser.
+- **Authenticated Requests**: Browser automatically sends the cookie → Device verifies and directly serves the configuration page.
+- **Session Expiry**: Cookie expires automatically after 1 hour or when the browser/tab is closed.

 ## ESP32 Wiring and GPIO Mapping

 ### Hardware Configuration